A Modular, Adaptive, and Scalable Quantum Factoring Algorithm: Introduction

 There is also active research aimed at reducing the resource requirements of the arithmetic layer of Shor’s algorithm, including Toffoli-based modular multiplication using $2n+2$ qubits~\cite{haner2016factoring}, optimized modular exponentiation with reduced overhead~\cite{gidney2021factor}, and cryptography-inspired approaches for additional qubit savings~\cite{chevignard2025reducing}.
 Our work is complementary to these efforts, as it targets the phase-estimation layer, and the combination of both directions offers the potential for cumulative improvements in the overall efficiency of quantum factoring.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:methodology} describes our proposed modular approach to integer factorization based on Shor's algorithm.
-Section~\ref{sec:results} presents numerical demonstrations of factoring small integers using shallow, quantum circuits.
+Section~\ref{sec:results} presents numerical demonstrations of integer factorization using shallow, quantum circuits.
+A deterministic candidate-based success metric is presented in \Cref{sec:deterministic-success}.
 Computational complexity is discussed in Section~\ref{sec:complexity}.
 Section~\ref{sec:conclusion} concludes the paper with a summary of the results.